Nora Roberts: Marriages

 During her second year in high school, Roberts transferred to Montgomery Blair High School, where she met her first husband, Ronald Aufdem-Brinke.
 They married, against her parents' wishes, in 1968, as soon as she graduated, and settled in Boonsboro, Maryland.

-Roberts' husband worked at his father's sheet-metal business before joining her parents in their lighting company.
-She gave birth to two sons, Dan and Jason.
+Roberts's husband worked at his father's sheet-metal business before joining her parents in their lighting company.
+She gave birth to two sons.
 Roberts would later refer to this time period as her "Earth Mother" years, when she did crafts, including ceramics and sewing her children's clothes.
 The couple divorced in 1983.

 Roberts met her second husband, Bruce Wilder, a carpenter, when she hired him to build bookshelves in July 1985.
 Her husband owns Turn the Page Books bookstore in Boonsboro and works as an adult content photographer and videographer.
 The couple also owned the nearby historic Boone Hotel.
 After it was destroyed by a fire in February 2008, it was restored and reopened as the Inn BoonsBoro in 2009; the suites were inspired by and named for literary romantic couples with happy endings.

 She is an ardent baseball fan, having been honored by the former local minor league baseball team Hagerstown Suns several times.